 Despite some environmental gains, the Washington state legislature failed to fully-fund Fish & Wildlife in 2019, undermining conservation programs.
 TAKE ACTION!

-We’ve been leaders in supporting full funding for Washington’s fish and wildlife through work in Washington, D.C. and at our Washington state capitol in Olympia, particularly threatened and endangered species as well as outdoor recreation on state lands managed by the Washington Department of Fish and Wildlife (WDFW).
+We’ve been leaders in supporting full funding for fish and wildlife through work in Washington, D.C. and at our Washington state capitol in Olympia, particularly threatened and endangered species as well as outdoor recreation on state lands.

 We also participate in the Washington Department of Fish and Wildlife’s (WDFW) Budget and Policy Advisory Group (BPAG), established to advise the department on issues including budget requests and policy proposals, options for improving public engagement, and strategic planning.